Why You Should Stop Worrying

 Let’s first get this out of the way.
 BJUI’s systematic review cobbled together 20 studies about penis sizes from different countries, and is a collaboration between King’s College London and the United Kingdom’s National Health Service (NHS).

-This worldwide review of studies found that, on average, a flaccid penis is 3.61 inches in length when flaccid and 5.16 inches in length when erect.
-Girth is 3.66 inches when flaccid and 4.59 inches when erect.
+This worldwide review of studies found that, on average, a flaccid penis is 3.61 inches in penis length when flaccid and 5.16 inches in length when erect.
+The penile dimensions are: The flaccid penis size of the girth is 3.66 inches and the erect penis length is 4.59 inches.

-That should be enough for any man, but of course, you’ll have questions and wonder if your potential partners or fellow men out there know this too, and aren’t going to judge you for your perfectly average or possibly even above average penis.
+That should be enough for any man for sexual function, but of course, you’ll have questions and wonder if your potential sexual partners or fellow men out there know this too, and aren’t going to judge you for your perfectly average or possibly even above average penis.

 Not as big as you think

-According to one study from 2013, the average penile length in the United States is 5.57 inches (14.15 cm) erect and a mean erect penile circumference of 4.81 inches (12.23 cm).
+According to International Journal of Impotence Research from 2013, the average penile length and circumference in the United States is 5.57 inches (14.15 cm) erect and a mean erect penile circumference of 4.81 inches (12.23 cm).
 Those numbers are a bit larger than the ones from the BJUI report, likely because the measurements were self-reported, i.e., the participating men themselves gave the measurements.
 It gives the study less credible than others, although the researchers defend their study by adding that their results were consistent with other research about penis sizes.

 The study tried to convince men to report accurately because the size they gave to researchers was the one to be used for some condoms they were going to be sent later on, but that still puts into question the reliability of the study itself.